-Pursuant to the amended and restated distribution agreement initially dated 8 November 2012 between the Issuer, the Dealers and the Arranger ((as amended, supplemented, replaced and/or restated from time to time the "Distribution Agreement") and subject to the conditions contained therein, the Dealers have agreed with the Issuer a basis upon which they or any of them may from time to time agree to purchase Mortgage Pandbrieven.
-The Mortgage Pandbrieven may be resold at prevailing market prices, or at prices related thereto, at the time of such resale, as determined by the relevant Dealer.
-The Distribution Agreement also provides that Mortgage Pandbrieven to be issued in syndicated Tranches may be jointly and severally underwritten by two or more Dealers.
+Pursuant to the distribution agreement between the Issuer, the Dealers and the Arranger (as amended, supplemented, replaced and/or restated from time to time, the "Distribution Agreement") and subject to the conditions contained therein, the Dealers have agreed with the Issuer a basis upon which they or any of them may from time to time agree to purchase Public Pandbrieven.
+The Public Pandbrieven may be resold at prevailing market prices, or at prices related thereto, at the time of such resale, as determined by the relevant Dealer.
+The Distribution Agreement also provides for Public Pandbrieven to be issued in syndicated Tranches that are jointly and severally underwritten by two or more Dealers.

-The Issuer may pay each relevant Dealer a commission in respect of Mortgage Pandbrieven subscribed by them.
-The Issuer has agreed to reimburse the Dealers for certain of their activities in connection with the Programme.
-The commissions (if any) in respect of an issuance of Mortgage Pandbrieven on a syndicated basis will be stated in the applicable subscription agreement.
+The Issuer will pay each relevant Dealer a commission in respect of Public Pandbrieven subscribed by them.
+The Issuer has agreed to reimburse the Dealers for certain of their activities in connection with the Base Prospectus.
+The commissions in respect of an issuance of Public Pandbrieven on a syndicated basis will be stated in the applicable subscription agreement.

-The Issuer has agreed to indemnify the Dealers against certain liabilities relating to any misrepresentation or breach of any of the representations, warranties or agreements of the Issuer in connection with the offer and sale of the Mortgage Pandbrieven.
-The Distribution Agreement entitles the Dealers to terminate any agreement that they make to subscribe Mortgage Pandbrieven in certain circumstances prior to payment for such Mortgage Pandbrieven being made to the Issuer.
+The Issuer has agreed to indemnify the Dealers against certain liabilities relating to any misrepresentation or breach of any of the representations, warranties or agreements of the Issuer in connection with the offer and sale of the Public Pandbrieven.
+The Distribution Agreement entitles the Dealers to terminate any agreement that they make to subscribe Public Pandbrieven in certain circumstances prior to payment for such Public Pandbrieven being made to the Issuer.

 Certain of the Dealers and their affiliates have engaged, and may in the future engage, in investment banking and/or commercial banking transactions with, and may perform services for, the Issuer and their affiliates in the ordinary course of business.
 In addition, in the ordinary course of their business activities, the Dealers and their affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers.
 Such investments and securities activities may involve securities and/or instruments of the Issuer or Issuer's affiliates.
 If any of the Dealers or their affiliates has a lending relationship with the Issuer, certain of the Dealers or their affiliates routinely hedge, and certain other of those Dealers or their affiliates may hedge their credit exposure to the Issuer consistent with their customary risk management policies.
-Typically, such Dealers and their affiliates would hedge such exposure by entering into transactions which consist of either the purchase of credit default swaps or the creation of short positions in securities, including potentially the Mortgage Pandbrieven issued under the Programme.
-Any such short positions could adversely affect future trading prices of Mortgage Pandbrieven issued under the Programme.
+Typically, such Dealers and their affiliates would hedge such exposure by entering into transactions which consist of either the purchase of credit default swaps or the creation of short positions in securities, including potentially the Public Pandbrieven issued under the Programme.
+Any such short positions could adversely affect future trading prices of Public Pandbrieven issued under the Programme.
 The Dealers and their affiliates may also make investment recommendations and/or publish or express independent research views in respect of such securities or financial instruments and may hold, or recommend to clients that they acquire, long and/or short positions in such securities and instruments.